 Afternoon interlude: Aquarius and chill

-This was my first real chance to enjoy my Laughlin digs—the Aquarius Casino Resort—where one feature loomed larger in my mind than any other (and that’s saying something at the city’s largest gaming resort): the newly renovated, 34,000-square-foot pool area, home to 100 chaise lounges and day beds, nine decked-out cabanas, two hot tubs and sweeping views of the river.
+This was my first real chance to enjoy my Laughlin digs—the Aquarius Casino Resort—where one feature loomed larger in my mind than any other (and that’s saying something at the city’s largest gaming resort): the 34,000-square-foot pool area, home to 100 chaise lounges and day beds, nine decked-out cabanas, two hot tubs and sweeping views of the river.
 The complex’s bar serves food and cocktails—great for a post-river-run lunch—and cabana rentals are worth the splurge, during which you’ll take full advantage of the fridges and fans.

 Day’s end: Riverwalk and dinner

 As the fading sunlight cast shades of copper, mauve and plum against the surrounding mountains, I settled in for a night of alfresco feasting.
 And from my perch on the patio, I would have been hard-pressed to tell you which was more delicious: the cool breeze on the river—or the Shrimper’s Heaven on my table (hand-breaded coconut shrimp, grilled shrimp, crispy golden shrimp and tempura shrimp with tangy Asian sauce, Cajun marmalade and zesty cocktail sauce).
-Then, of course, there was the Alabama Brownie served with ice cream, espresso sauce and whipped cream.

 Rise and road trip